wisr/building.wisr.io/src/pages/new-tweaks-and-improvements/index.md

 ![Gif of a person typing in a chat screen and showing the text box grow](./chat-text-expand.gif)

 **More intuitive send/enter key**.
 Previously, clicking the enter key on a chat message would send the message.
 Now, hitting enter will start a new paragraph.
-To send your chat message, either click the paper plane icon, or select Command+Enter.
+To send your chat message, either click the paper plane icon, or select Command+Enter (Ctrl+Enter on Windows).

 ### Scheduling a Call